Adventures in Machine Learning

 For this article, we will be using the MNIST dataset, which consists of handwritten digits.
 We will be using the Train Images and the Test Images, along with their respective Labels.

-Additionally, we need to One-hot Encode the Labels, which involves converting them into a format that can be easily processed by the Neural Network.
+- One-hot Encoding the Labels, which involves converting them into a format that can be easily processed by the Neural Network.

 Using Tensorflow’s Sequential API, we can easily build a Neural Network.
 The Sequential API allows us to add Layers to our Neural Network in a sequential manner.